Restaurant-quality in your kitchen.

 If tweaking the sauce to taste at this point, remember that it will mellow out a bit once it has been all soaked up by the meat.

-Cover the slow cooker tightly with a lid, and let it simmer over low heat for 6-8 hours, or until the meat is tender and falling apart easily.
+Cover and cook on low for 6–8 hours, until the meat is tender and falls apart easily.

 For either cooking method, remove the bay leaves as soon as the meat has finished cooking.
 Their texture can be very chewy and unpleasant even after simmering, so they are no longer needed once they’ve added their flavor.